Depending on your background there are many different ways to get into university

+You can also find information here on how to apply for each degree.
 Our admission pathway options can help you improve your selection rank, upgrade to your preferred Griffith undergraduate degree or satisfy subject prerequisites.
-We also have access schemes that can help you gain entry to Griffith.

 Making the most of your preferences when you apply can also help provide an admission pathway to your preferred degree.
 Explore the options below.